groboclown/swiffer/docs/logic.md

 }
 ```

+The `generateTasks` function is an alias for `generateTask`; both allow for
+returning either one task or a list of tasks.
+If more than one task is
+returned, it is run in a Series pipeline.

 ## Reacting to Events

 A workflow may also need to react to a task finishing.
 Tasks can fail,